© 2015 Howard-Suamico Historical Society

 Phase 1: Barn Restoration (complete)

-Phase 2: House Restoration - Want to help?
-The interior is complete and work is being done on the exterior.
-The front porch was rebuilt and some landscaping will be done around the porch.
+Phase 2: House Restoration - The interior is complete and work is being done on the exterior.
+The front porch was rebuilt and landscaping is being worked on. .
 Our wish list!

 Phase 3: Outer Buildings and Grounds